Bohol Sea IMMA

 Sub-criterion D2: Diversity

-The Bohol Sea hosts a diversity of cetaceans, with 19 species confirmed from sightings during survey, strandings or verified reports from the general public.
+The Bohol Sea hosts a diversity of cetaceans, with 19 species confirmed from sightings during survey, strandings or verified reports from tourists.
 From March 2010 to June 2013, a total of 12 species were encountered in the Bohol Sea (n= 291 sightings) by Ponzo and colleagues, with melon-headed whales was the most encountered species 41.8% (Peponocephala electra, n= 121) followed by Fraser’s dolphin 21.6 % (Lagenodelphis hosei, n= 63), spinner dolphins (Stenella longirostris, n= 41), pantropical spotted dolphins (Stenella attenuata, n= 2), bottlenose dolphins (Tursiops sp., n= 1), short-finned pilot whales (Globicephala macrorhynchus, n= 9), Risso’s dolphin (Grampus griseus, n= 8), dwarf sperm whale (Kogia sima, n= 5), Blainville beaked whales (Mesoplodon densirostris , n= 3), rough-toothed dolphin (Steno bredanensis, n= 1), Bryde’s whale (Balaenoptera edeni, n= 4), blue whale (Balaenoptera musculus, n= 2).
 Other species were encountered off effort, including pygmy killer whales (Feresa attenuata) and sperm whale (Physeter macrocephalus).
 Systematic boat surveys conducted by the Institute of Environmental and Marine Sciences, Silliman University between 2010-2012, recorded 11 cetacean species in which, five were seen in mixed-species groups of two or more species (Tiongson & Sabater 2014).
 Eight species were encountered, in decreasing frequency: melon-headed whale (Peponocephala electra), Fraser’s dolphin (Lagenodelphis hosei), spinner dolphin (Stenella longirostris), Risso’s dolphin (Grampus griseus), Indo-pacific bottlenose dolphin (Tursiops aduncus), dwarf sperm whale (Kogia sima), short-finned pilot whale (Globicephala macrorhynchus), and Pantropical spotted dolphin (Stenella attenuata).
 Mixed-species encounters were observed to be most frequent between the melon-headed whale and Fraser’s dolphin (i.e. 66% of the time) followed by Fraser’s and Risso’s dolphin mixed-groups.

 Acebes, J.M.V.
 2013.
 Hunting “Big Fish”: a marine environmental history of a contested fishery in the Bohol Sea.
 Unpublished PhD dissertation.
 Asia Research Center, Murdoch University, Perth, WA, Australia.